Inside this Topic Guide

 Details of legislation establishing the Banking Union are available in the legislation section of this guide.

-Fundamentally, the aim of SSM and SRM is to ensure uniform implementation within the euro area of the "single rulebook" being the broader set of legislative instruments with which all EU banks (inside and outside the euro area) must comply including:
+Fundamentally, the aim of the SSM and SRM is to ensure uniform implementation within the participating Member States of the "single rulebook" being the broader set of legislative instruments with which all EU banks (inside and outside the euro area) must comply including: